 But does it provide any benefit?
 Not really.
 Copper deficiencies are extremely rare.
 So drinking copper infused water wouldn’t really have any positive effects on your health.

 In rural areas, people store water in copper vessels to purify it.
 And it is helpful.
-According to researches, no bacteria could be recovered from water stored in copper vessels for 16 hours.
+According to research, no bacteria could be recovered from water stored in copper vessels for 16 hours.

 But, the water you get from the water purifier is already clean and devoid of any pathogens.
 So, infusing copper ions into water doesn’t really purify the water any further.